 - Accounts that you closed voluntarily listed as “closed by lender.”

-- You can create an account to file a dispute with Experian or by calling the individual number listed on your credit report.
+You can create an account to file a dispute with Experian or by calling the individual number listed on your credit report.
 Numbers vary depending on your state, so double-check before you dial.

 Visit Equifax’s dispute center or make a dispute by phone at 1-866-349-5191.

-- To file a dispute with TransUnion, create an account with its dispute center.
+To file a dispute with TransUnion, create an account with its dispute center.
 You can also make a dispute by phone at 800-916-8800.

 You’ll need to report each error with every bureau and individually with all three bureaus if you have an error that’s present on all of your credit reports.

-Credit monitoring services help keep an eye on your credit by alerting you to new items that appear on your reports.
+Credit monitoring services make it easy to keep an eye on your credit by alerting you to new items that appear on your credit reports.
 These services can help you increase your credit score by catching instances of identity theft before they can do serious damage.
-When you open a Credit Builder Plus membership with MoneyLion, you have access to easy credit tracking services.

 If you don’t already have a household budget, sit down with your finances and create a plan to tackle your debt.
 Assign a “job” to every dollar in your paycheck and ration your money as soon as you get your next deposit.
 Even a single extra payment a month can do wonders when it comes to reducing what you owe.

-This is a win-win for both you and the provider.
+It’s a win-win for both you and the provider.
 You get to see an increase in your score and your lender gets to earn interest with less risk.
 Consider opening a secured card to push your credit to the next level.